Preschool vs. Childcare: What’s the Difference?

 • Foundational academics like learning their colors, numbers, and letters

-Preschool Teachers and Daycare Staff
+Preschool Teachers and Childcare Staff

 Both preschools and daycare centers are licensed by the state of North Carolina through the Division of Child Development and Early Education.
 Each child care program must meet specific national and state standards, including caregiver-to-student ratio, safety protocols, having qualified staff with formal training, and other guidelines that ensure the child care services focus on offering a safe and secure place for children.